karelvanzijl/status200-bootcamp/Temporary/2024-08-16/readme.md

+Certainly!
+Here's how you can introduce the concepts of JSON strings and JSON objects in JavaScript before the practice section:

+---

 # JSON

 JSON (JavaScript Object Notation) is a lightweight data format used for storing and exchanging data between a server and a client.
 It is easy for humans to read and write, and it's simple for machines to parse and generate.